-3.5.1 Feedback for candidates requiring PDP Advice
+3.5.1 Feedback for candidates entering the PDP Support Phase

-If the assessors have found a candidate's PES, PCS and general presentation to be successful, but one or more elements of the PDP to be unsuccessful, then they will be elected as a Legal Associate, and required to submit another PDP to the RTPI for further comment.
-If assessors have determined the PDP to be successful then the candidate cannot be referred for PDP advice.
+If the assessors have found a candidate's PES, PCS and general presentation to be successful, but one or more elements of the PDP to be unsuccessful, then they will be elected as a Chartered Member, Associate or Legal Associate, are required to work with the RTPI in a PDP support phase.
+If assessors have determined the PDP to be successful then the candidate cannot be referred to the PDP support phase.
 Assessors can, however, make suggestions and provide advice that could aid candidates with future PDPs and this can be particularly useful for borderline cases.

-Assessors are still required to provide full feedback, including resubmission requirements, for the PDPs of candidates referred for PDP advice.
-Assessors may find it useful to add the following wording (or similar) to their PDP feedback:
+Assessors are still required to provide full feedback, including resubmission requirements, for the PDPs of candidates entering the PDP Support Phase.
+When referring candidates to the PDP support phase assessors may find it useful to add the following wording (or similar) to their PDP feedback:

-"Given that the PDP needs improvement the candidate will be required to submit another PDP to the RTPI for further comment.
+"Given that the PDP needs improvement the candidate will be required to undertake the PDP Support Phase.
 The candidate is encouraged to use the RTPI's PDP resources together with the feedback from the assessors to prepare a revised PDP which should be submitted within one month.
-Having produced a successful PDP, candidates will enter CPD monitoring and be expected to submit CPD records in two years' time.
-Further details are available in [please insert the title and date of the relevant guidance document for the class or route]."
+Further details are available in [please insert the title and date of the relevant guidance document for the class or route].